biocore/biom-format/doc/documentation/change_sparse_backend.rst

  biom-format package information
  ===============================
  biom-format version:	1.2.0
-      SparseObj type:	biom.csmat.CSMat
+      SparseObj type:	biom.backends.csmat.CSMat

-The last line indicates that the ``CSMat`` object is in use.
+The last line indicates that the ``CSMat`` sparse backend is in use.

 Changing the sparse backend
 ===========================